 On a quarterly basis, the Company evaluates its fixed maturity securities held to maturity.
 This evaluation includes a review of current ratings by the National Association of Insurance Commissions ("NAIC").
 Securities with a rating of 1 or 2 are considered investment grade and are not reviewed for impairment.
-Securities with ratings of 3 to 5 are evaluated for impairment.
 Securities with a rating of 6 are automatically determined to be impaired and are written down.
 The evaluation involves an analysis of the securities in relation to historical values, interest payment history, projected earnings and revenue growth rates as well as a review of the reason for a downgrade in the NAIC rating.
 Based on the analysis of a security that is rated 3 to 5, a determination is made whether the security will likely make interest and principal payments in accordance with the terms of the financial instrument.
 If it is unlikely that the security will meet contractual obligations, the loss is considered to be other than temporary, the security is written down to the new anticipated market value and an impairment loss is recognized.
 Impairment losses are treated as credit losses as the Company holds fixed maturity securities to maturity unless the underlying conditions have changed in the financial instrument to require an impairment.